asahinyener/ConvoTree/PR_DESCRIPTION.md

 - terminal_chat_kg.py uses the same KG structure as app.py (triples with subject|predicate|object format)
 - terminal_chat_kg.py can handle any user-pasted content, not just jazz-related topics
 - KG visualization is available in terminal_chat_kg.py using NetworkX and Matplotlib
+- File loading capability allows initializing the KG from any text file (articles, conversations, etc.)
+- Intelligent format detection tries to parse conversation structure or treats content as a single message
+- Command-line arguments provide flexibility for different use cases and models